Self-Adversarial Disentangling for Specific Domain Adaptation: Experiments

 \section{Experiments}

-In this section, we firstly evaluate our framework on object detection under various domain dimensions, including cross-fog adaptation, cross-rain adaptation and cross-FoV adaptation.
-In addition, we extend our method to the semantic segmentation to verify its scalability and applicability.
-Finally, we conduct ablation studies to validate each component of our method.
-Our method is applicable and flexible in most real-world cases, and we proved it with thorough experiments.
+In this section, we describe experimental setups in Section~\ref{sec:datasets} and implementation details in Section~\ref{sec:implementation details}.
+Then, we demonstrate the effectiveness of our framework on domain adaptive object detection (Section~\ref{sec:DAOD}) under various domain dimensions, including cross-fog adaptation, cross-rain adaptation, cross-FoV adaptation, and synthetic-to-real adaptation.
+In addition, we extend our method to the domain adaptive semantic segmentation (Section~\ref{sec:DASS}) to verify its scalability and applicability.
+Finally, we conduct ablation studies and visualizations to show the contribution of each component of our method in Section~\ref{sec:ablation}.